wunderio/next-drupal-starterkit/README.md

 #### Redis caching

-The project is set up to use [Redis](https://redis.io/) if available to cache the responses from the backend.The ddev setup include redis by default.
+The project is set up to use [Redis](https://redis.io/) if available to cache the responses from the backend.
+The ddev setup includes redis by default.
 The connection between next.js and redis is handled by the [@neshca/cache-handler](https://www.npmjs.com/package/@neshca/cache-handler) package.

 ### Connecting to Redis in the local environment